Electrical Engineering 101

 - Week 2: DC circuits

-A copy of all learning materials and a mini electronics kit to take home will be provided to all particpants.
+A copy of all learning materials will be provided to all participants.

-If you need to cancel your registration for whatever reason, please notify us at least 7 days prior to the first seminar to obtain a full refund.
+- If you need to cancel your registration for any reason, please notify us at least 7 days prior to the first seminar to obtain a full refund.